USFWS/secas/blueprint.md

   <figcaption>Conservation professionals review a draft of the Conservation Blueprint in the South Atlantic subregion.</figcaption>
 </figure>

 The Southeast Conservation Blueprint is more than just a map.
-It’s a living, spatial plan that identifies shared conservation and restoration priorities across the Southeast and Caribbean.
+It’s a living, spatial plan that identifies important areas for conservation and restoration across the Southeast and Caribbean.
 Just as a construction blueprint serves as a plan for achieving an architect’s design for a building, the Conservation Blueprint serves as a plan for achieving the SECAS vision.
 More than 130 people from over 50 organizations have used or are using the Blueprint in their work.
 In the South Atlantic subregion alone, the Blueprint has helped inform more than $20 million in conservation funding &mdash; 99% of which has supported on-the-ground conservation action.

 By providing regional context for local decisions, the Blueprint helps organizations with different goals find common ground &mdash; opportunities to align their efforts to protect fish and wildlife habitat, improve quality of life for people, safeguard life and property, and develop strong economies.
 As the Blueprint guides decisions and brings in new resources to benefit our communities, our livelihoods, and our natural and cultural heritage, it is shaping a more sustainable future for our region.

 More than 1,400 people from 430 different organizations have actively participated in developing the Southeast Blueprint so far.
 The Blueprint stitches together smaller subregional plans into one consistent map, incorporating the best available information about the current condition of key species and habitats, as well as future threats.
-Because the Blueprint is a living plan, these spatial priorities will evolve over time, driven by improvements to the underlying science, our growing understanding of on-the-ground conditions, and input from new partners.
+Because the Blueprint is a living plan, it will evolve over time, driven by improvements to the underlying science, our growing understanding of on-the-ground conditions, and input from new partners.

 ## Blueprint Version 2.0